Before you file

 You’re allowed to resume your relationship with your spouse for up to 90 days during the 1-year separation.

-Adultery is when either spouse has cheated by having sex with someone else during their marriage.
+Adultery is when a married person has sex with someone other than their spouse.

-If your spouse committed adultery, you can file on these grounds anytime after it becomes known.
+If your spouse committed adultery, you can file for divorce on these grounds any time after it becomes known.

-- constant verbal abuse (eg, insults or threats)
+- constant verbal abuse (for example, insults or threats)

 - excessive drug use